 - humanities, such as philosophy

-Once you have been admitted as a Wildcat, you will work with advisors in the Colleges of Letters, Arts, and Science Academic Advising Center at UA to chart your path to success.
+Once you have been admitted as a Wildcat, you will work with advisors in the College of Humanities at UA to chart your path to success.